-Revit Materials Concepts Applied - Part 1
+Exercise 4-3: Revit Materials Concepts Applied - Part 1

 This section will apply many of the concepts covered thus far.
-You will open the architectural starter project provided on the DVD and save it to your hard drive.
-Be sure to backup this file often as it is the file you will work on throughout this book.
+You will open the architectural starter project provided online and save it to your hard drive.
+Be sure to back up this file often as it is the file you will work on throughout this book.